-React vs Angular: An In-depth Comparison — SitePoint
+React vs Angular: An In-depth Comparison - SitePoint

 Angular provides a lot of the features required for a modern web application out of the box.
 Some of the standard features are:

-- Templates, based on an extended version of HTML;
+- templates, based on an extended version of HTML

-- Routing, provided by @angular/router;
+- routing, provided by

-- Ajax requests by @angular/http;
+- Ajax requests using

-- Component CSS encapsulation;
+- component CSS encapsulation

-- XSS protection;
+- XSS protection

 React

-With React, you’re starting off with a more minimalistic approach.
+With React, you’re starting with a more minimalistic approach.
 If we’re looking at just React, here’s what we have:

-- Instead of classic templates it has JSX, an XML-like language built on top of JavaScript;
+- instead of classic templates, it has JSX, an XML-like language built on top of JavaScript

-- XSS protection;
+- XSS protection

-- Utilities for unit-testing components.
+- utilities for unit-testing components

-Not much.
-And this can be a good thing.
-It means that you have the freedom to choose whatever additional libraries to add based on your needs.
-The bad thing is that you actually have to make those choices yourself.
+Out of the box, React does not provide anything for dependency injection, routing, HTTP calls, or advanced form handling.
+You are expected to choose whatever additional libraries to add based on your needs which can be both a good and a bad thing depending on how experienced you are with these technologies.
 Some of the popular libraries that are often used together with React are:

-- React-router for routing.
+- React-router for routing

-- Fetch (or axios) for HTTP requests;
+- Fetch (or axios) for HTTP requests

-- A wide variety of techniques for CSS encapsulation;
+- a wide variety of techniques for CSS encapsulation

-- Enzyme for additional unit-testing utilities.
+- Enzyme or React Testing Library for additional unit-testing utilities

-We’ve found the freedom of choosing your own libraries liberating.
-This gives us the ability to tailor our stack to particular requirements of each project and we didn’t find the cost of learning new libraries that high.
+The teams I’ve worked with have found the freedom of choosing your libraries liberating.
+This gives us the ability to tailor our stack to particular requirements of each project, and we haven’t found the cost of learning new libraries that high.

-Languages, Paradigms, and Patterns.
+Languages, Paradigms, and Patterns

-Taking a step back from the features of each framework, let’s see what kind higher-level concepts are popular with both frameworks.
+Taking a step back from the features of each framework, let’s see what kind of high-level concepts are popular with both frameworks.

 React

-There are several important things that come to mind when thinking about React: JSX, Flow, and Redux.
+Several important things come to mind when thinking about React: JSX, components, and hooks.

 JSX

-JSX is a controversial topic for many developers: some enjoy it, and others think that it’s a huge step back.
-Instead of following a classical approach of separating markup and logic, React decided to combine them within components using an XML-like language that allows you to write markup directly in your JavaScript code.
+In contrast to most frameworks, React doesn’t have a separate templating language.
+Instead of following a classical approach of separating markup and logic, React decided to combine them within components using JSX, an XML-like language that allows you to write markup directly in your JavaScript code.

-While the topic of mixing markup with JavaScript might be debatable, it has an indisputable benefit: static analysis.
+While the merits of mixing markup with JavaScript might be debatable, it has an indisputable benefit: static analysis.
 If you make an error in your JSX markup, the compiler will emit an error instead of continuing in silence.
 This helps by instantly catching typos and other silly errors.
+Using JSX caught on in different projects — such as MDX, which allows using JSX in markdown files.

 Angular

-Angular has a few interesting things up its sleeve as well, namely TypeScript and RxJS.
+Angular has a few interesting things up its sleeve as well, starting from the basic abstractions such as components, services, and modules, to TypeScript, RxJS, and Angular Elements, as well as its approach to state management.

 TypeScript

 TypeScript is a new language built on top of JavaScript and developed by Microsoft.
 It’s a superset of JavaScript ES2015 and includes features from newer versions of the language.
-You can use it instead of Babel to write state of the art JavaScript.
+You can use it instead of Babel to write state-of-the-art JavaScript.
 It also features an extremely powerful typing system that can statically analyze your code by using a combination of annotations and type inference.

 There’s also a more subtle benefit.
-TypeScript has been heavily influenced by Java and .NET, so if your developers have a background in one of these languages, they are likely to find TypeScript easier to learn than plain JavaScript (notice how we switched from the tool to your personal environment).
-Although Angular has been the first major framework to actively adopt TypeScript, it’s also possible to use it together with React.
+TypeScript has been heavily influenced by Java and .NET, so if your developers have a background in one of these languages, they’re likely to find TypeScript easier to learn than plain JavaScript (notice how we switched from the tool to your personal environment).
+Although Angular was the first major framework to actively adopt TypeScript, it’s now getting traction in a lot of other projects as well, such as Deno (a TypeScript native runtime), Puppeteer, and TypeORM.

 RxJS

-RxJS is a reactive programming library which allows for more flexible handling of asynchronous operations and events.
-It’s a combination of the Observer and Iterator patterns blended together with functional programming.
-RxJS allows you to treat anything as a continuous stream of values and perform various operations on it such as mapping, filtering, splitting or merging.
+RxJS is a reactive programming library that allows for more flexible handling of asynchronous operations and events.
+It’s a combination of the Observer and Iterator patterns blended with functional programming.
+RxJS allows you to treat anything like a continuous stream of values and perform various operations on it such as mapping, filtering, splitting, or merging.

-The library has been adopted by Angular in their HTTP module as well for some internal use.
+The library has been adopted by Angular in its HTTP module as well for some internal use.
 When you perform an HTTP request, it returns an Observable instead of the usual Promise.
-Although this library is extremely powerful, it’s also quite complex.
-To master it, you’ll need to know your way around different types of Observables, Subjects, as well as around a hundred methods and operators.
-Yikes, that seems to be a bit excessive just to make HTTP requests!
+This approach opens the door for interesting possibilities, such as the ability to cancel a request, retry it multiple times, or work with continuous data streams such as WebSockets.
+But this is just the surface.
+To master RxJS, you’ll need to know your way around different types of Observables, Subjects, as well as around a hundred methods and operators.

-RxJS is useful in cases when you work a lot with continuous data streams such as web sockets, however, it seems overly complex for anything else.
-Anyway, when working with Angular you’ll need to learn it at least on a basic level.
+Angular elements provide a way to package Angular components as custom elements.
+Also known as web components, custom elements are a framework-agnostic standardized way to create custom HTML elements that are controlled by your JavaScript code.
+Once you define such an element and add it to the browser registry, it will automatically be rendered everywhere it’s referenced in the HTML.
+Angular elements provide an API that creates the necessary wrapper to implement the custom component API and make it work with Angular’s change detection mechanism.
+This mechanism can be used to embed other components or whole Angular applications into your host application, potentially written in a different framework with a different development cycle.

-We’ve found TypeScript to be a great tool for improving the maintainability of our projects, especially those with a large code base or complex domain/business logic.
-Code written in TypeScript is more descriptive and easier to follow.
-Since TypeScript has been adopted by Angular, we hope to see even more projects using it.
-RxJS, on the other hand, seems only to be beneficial in certain cases and should be adopted with care.
+We’ve found TypeScript to be a great tool for improving the maintainability of our projects, especially those with a large codebase or complex domain/business logic.
+Code written in TypeScript is more descriptive, and easier to follow and refactor.
+Even if you’re not going with Angular, we suggest you consider it for your next JavaScript project.
+RxJS introduces new ways of managing data flow in your project, but does require you to have a good grasp of the subject.
 Otherwise, it can bring unwanted complexity to your project.
+Angular elements have the potential for reusing Angular components, and it’s interesting to see how this plays out in the future.

 Ecosystem